benhammondmusic/blog/ckm8wwwga03fbhws1ec80b0ru.md

-## Deploying a React App to Heroku
+# Deploying a React App to Heroku

+*This post was written back in the days where Heroku provided free hosting; do not expect any example projects or links to Heroku to work.*

 This guide is step #2, written to assist my group in getting our team's full stack app deployed.
 This post will focus on the React frontend; to get a Node backend deployed to Heroku first, please follow [part 1](https://blog.benhammond.tech/deploying-a-node-express-backend-to-heroku), and to tie it all together  [check out part 3](https://blog.benhammond.tech/connecting-your-deployed-frontend-backend-and-mongodb-atlas-database) .